-The first step in treating a dual diagnosis is making the diagnosis.
+The first step in dual diagnosis treatment is making the diagnosis.
 Individuals will be screened for symptoms of a substance abuse disorder, such as:

 - Sudden changes in behavior